jgato/jgato/random_docs/rhacm_observability.md

 ## Quick overview of spoke cluster's metrics

-Prometheous metrics can be classified as [records](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/)` or [alerts](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/).
+Prometheus metrics can be classified as [records](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/)` or [alerts](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/).

 Once the Observability is enabled you will have a quick overview on the RHACM overview section: